NorthernMan54/homebridge-connex/README.md

 7 - Handle website not available during startup
 8 - Investigate options for thermostat not responding - Issue #1
 9 - Does current temperature update ?
+10 - Set `not responding` for web site not responding

 # Using the plugin